Originally published on Dec 31, 2013

 When a Cold Comes On

-- Stay Warm.
+- Stay warm.
 Avoid cold drafts, wear warm clothes, and don’t forget to wear a hat outside.
-(Grandma was right: more than half of the body’s heat is lost through the head.)
 Also, cover your ears and neck to keep vata and kapha in check.

 - Ginger.
 Ginger is the best remedy for colds.
 Drink ginger tea, take a bath infused with ginger and baking soda (put 1/3 cup of baking soda and 1/3 cup of powdered ginger into a hot tub and then soak the body from the neck down), or try a ginger steam treatment.
 (Boil one teaspoon powdered ginger in a pint of water.
 Turn off the stove, put a towel over your head, and inhale the steam through your nostrils for about 5 minutes.
 This will help relieve congestion and soothe dry membranes.
 Also include 500 mg Vitamin C daily during the cold winter months.
 Drinking hot water several times a day removes toxins from the system and speeds up your recovery time.